 · If you will have invasive contact with the animals (such as injecting, survival blood collection or surgery), or if you are the principal investigator: read the material included under "Advanced Level"

-· If you will be doing field studies, read the material under "Wildlife" and specify that you need the wildlife questions to be added to your test
+· If you will be doing field studies, read the material under "Wild animals and domesticated amphibians, fish, birds and reptiles" and specify that you need the wildlife questions to be added to your test

 Send ananimalcare [at] mcgill [dot] ca ( email to the Training Coordinator) requesting a test, a Weblink and code will be sent to you. * * * Please note that EACH participant must make the request using his/her own email account.